kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 ## ACM Certificates

 !!!note
-    Please refer to the separate [ACM Certificates](./acm_certificates.md) feature documentation for prerequisites and behavior of these annotations.
+    Please refer to the separate [Certificates Management](./certificate_management.md) feature documentation for prerequisites and behavior of these annotations.

 Creation of TLS ceritficates can be controlled using the following annotations: